retro16/acsi2stm/doc/quick_start.md

 You can order pre-assembled PCBs, ready to use.

-* You will need files in the `pcb/Compact` folder of the release package.
+* You will need files in the `pcb/Compact` or `pcb/Super Compact` folder of the release package.
+For the Super Compact version, adapt file names below.
 * Create an account on [JLCPCB](https://jlcpcb.com) if you don't have any.
 * Log in to your JLCPCB account.
 * Open the [JLCPCB ordering page](https://cart.jlcpcb.com/quote).
 * Click *Add gerber file* and select `Gerber - ACSI2STM Compact.zip`.
-* Check that dimensions are 51.31*64.26 mm
+* Check that dimensions are 51.31*64.26 mm (for the Compact PCB) or 46.10*31.24mm (for the Super Compact PCB).
 * Change the following settings:
   * *PCB Color*: choose the one you like.
-Some colors require to build 5 units instead of 2, which is more expensive.
 Choose green if unsure.
   * *Remove order number*: *Specify a location*.
   * Enable *PCB assembly*
   * Select *Assemble top side*